Backwards theory supports modelling via invariant manifolds for non-autonomous dynamical systems: Existence and emergence proved in a domain

-In \cref{fig:ctECT} for the example of \cref{eg:nfect}, the left-hand \(xy\)-domain (shaded) is star-shaped, but the right-hand \(XY\)-domain is not (and would have to be restricted a little for the results developed here).
+\begin{full} In \cref{fig:ctECT} for the example of \cref{eg:nfect}, the left-hand \(xy\)-domain (shaded) is star-shaped, but the right-hand \(XY\)-domain is not (and would have to be restricted a little for the results developed here). \end{full}